-Do you have a little one who is heading to pre-school or kindergarten where daily rest time is on the schedule?
+Do you have a little one in pre-school or kindergarten where daily rest time is on the schedule?
 Our clever portable sleep set is a great option for school naps – or really anywhere a nap is needed.
 We’ve created a lightweight drawstring bag that holds a bound fleece blanket and a matching pillow.
-Take it back to school.
+Take it to school.
 Toss the bag in the car for longer road trips.
 Keep one at Grandma’s for napping emergencies.
 Better still… make one for yourself, because we all know naps are wasted on the young!

 The entire set is very lightweight and easy for even a little one to tote.
 In fact, it’s so soft and squishy, it’s actually fun to hug on-the-go.
 The pillow is a perfect size for a little sleepy head, and the blanket is big enough to wrap up for a toasty snooze.There’s even a handy outside pocket on the bag to stow a small toy or nap time snack.